-5 Tricks That Helped Me To Learn Danish In One Week
+5 Tricks That Helped Me To Start Speaking Danish In One Week

-We challenged 6 people to learn Danish, Swedish, or Norwegian in just 7 days – using only the Babbel app!
+We challenged 6 people to start speaking Danish, Swedish or Norwegian in just 7 days — using only the Babbel app!
 Here, one of our Danish learners shares five tricks that got her speaking Danish in just one week.

 Epic language challenges are our bread and butter at Babbel.
-If we’re not attempting to learn Italian in 3 weeks then we’re trying our best to speak French in only a week.
+If we’re not attempting to start speaking Italian in 3 weeks then we’re trying our best to have a conversation in French in only a week.
 This time, however, we’ve decided to take things up a notch.
-Forget French, and move over Italian, because we’ve charted new territory by challenging an intrepid group of Babbel employees to learn either Danish, Norwegian, or Swedish in only 7 days!
+Forget French, and move over Italian, because we’ve charted new territory by challenging an intrepid group of Babbel employees to start speaking either Danish, Norwegian or Swedish in only 7 days!

 Watch the video above to see how this adventurous group managed to learn these Scandinavian languages in only 7 days, using nothing but the Babbel app.
 Then see them go face-to-face with a real native speaker!